FranciscoCBueno/pokedex/README.md

 - Git

 1. Clone the repository
-2. Open a terminal inside the "src" folder
+2. Open a terminal inside the cloned folder
 3. Run the command "npm i" or "npm install"
 4. Run the command "npm start" to start the application on a browser tab

 ## Current features

+- Pokémon randomizer

 - National Pokédex list:
   - Search bar to look up by name or by id
+  - Filter by type and region
   - Official sprites
   - Legendary or Mythical indicator
   - Each card is colored with it's Pokémon's colors